stgiga/UnifontEX/README.md

 Furthermore, I offer two XDelta patches (they use the newest XDelta.
 If you try to use Marcrobledo's patcher for example, it will complain about no secondary decompressor) that turn Unifont-JP 15.0.06 into UnifontEX.
 One is for the TTF, one is for the BDF.

 Basically, I've released builds for MANY formats, from the common (TrueType, which is no longer offered openly by upstream Unifont), to the most niche/obscure ones, of which BDF is the only one also offered by upstream Unifont.
 Stuff like the DFONT, BDF, OTB, WOFF1, EOT, and SVG versions are largely for legacy systems, because not everyone has the latest and greatest technology, and good Unicode support shouldn't be pricey.
+And on that note:
+### UnifontEX inherits ALL of upstream GNU Unifont's license terms, including the font embedding exception.
+ANY claims otherwise are false and have NEVER been true.
+Remember this.

 #### Sleeker page [**here**](sleek.htm)